nautilus-os/NautilusOS/README.md

 ## ✨ features

-There’s a ton to play with, but here’s a quick rundown (seriously, check them all out yourself):
+There’s a ton of stuff to play with, but here’s a quick rundown (seriously, check them all out yourself):

 - bootloader, account setup, and login screen
 - fully animated desktop environment